Visits to museums, exhibitions, lectures, etc.

 Friday, August 26

-On Friday, August 26, 2022, Laguna in the Glass participated in the “Disnar for the Historic” initiative organized by the Oarsmen and other city associations.
+On Friday, Aug.
+26, 2022, Laguna in the Glass participated in the “Disnar for the Historic” initiative organized by the Rowing Clubs and other city associations.

 This year, we shared our food and wine with our friends from the “Sette mari” rowing club at their headquarters in Rio Terà Barba frutariol (Cannaregio).